-representatives said that they meet regularly with customs agencies in the United States, Canada, and Mexico, and that they support a Trans- border Committee comprised of member railroads from all three countries to promote simplification and the development of electronic reporting systems to expedite freight rail traffic.
+representatives said that they meet regularly with customs agencies in the United States, Canada, and Mexico, and that they support a Transborder Committee comprised of member railroads from all three countries to promote simplification and the development of electronic reporting systems to expedite freight rail traffic.
 At the POE level, CBP officials do not have authority over train movements once trains have crossed the border into Mexico or Canada.
 25 Brake Inspections Affect Inbound Trains on the Southern Border, and FRA Has Waived Certain Requirements to Expedite Trains Trains entering the United States from Mexico must stop at the border for FRA-required brake inspections, and FRA has waived certain requirements to expedite this process.
 26 FRA regulation requires crews to perform full brake tests on trains at the origin location or at the interchange point, which is generally at the border as the trains enter the United States.
 27 An FRA region official stated that full brake tests were previously conducted with the whole train on the U.S. side, which could block highway-rail grade crossings for up to an hour.
 These brake tests include performing an air leakage test to ensure air brake pressure is maintained throughout the train, as well as a visual inspection of each car's air brakes.
-28 Since the early 2000s, FRA has granted waivers to railroads to conduct abbreviated brake inspections at the border, provided the railroad submits a waiver request that meets certain criteria and is consistent with railroad safety.
+28 Since the early 2000s, FRA has granted waivers to railroad submits a waiver request that meets certain criteria and is consistent with railroad safety.
 U.S. railroads on the southern border now have FRA brake inspection waivers in all but one POE, and FRA officials and railroad and BLET representatives said that such waivers to allow abbreviated brake tests have resulted in expedited train movements.
 29 25We did not speak with Mexican or Canadian customs officials for this report.
-26Railroads must submit a waiver petition to FRA for consideration, and FRA will publish a notice seeking public comment and may conduct a field investigation or a public hearing in necessary.
+26Railroads must submit a waiver petition to FRA for consideration, and FRA will publish a notice seeking public comment and may conduct a field investigation or a public hearing if necessary.
 If FRA determines to grant a waiver, such waivers last for up to 5 years and may be renewed upon request.
 27On the northern border, according to DOT officials, FRA accepts brake inspections conducted in Canada due to greater harmonization of FRA regulations with Canadian regulations and strong similarities in safety requirements.
-2849 C.F.R. § 232.205 Class I Brake test-initial terminal inspection states that each train and each car in the train will receive a Class I brake test by a qualified person, who has
+2849 C.F.R. § 232.205 Class I Brake test-initial terminal inspection states that each train and each car in the train will receive a Class I brake test by a qualified person, who has the required training, qualification, designation, and instruction to perform such functions.
+Throughout this report we refer to Class I brake tests as full brake tests.
 29FRA has issued brake waivers for both of the southern POEs we visited-Laredo and Brownsville, Texas.